-33 Officina Creativa (33OC) is a nonprofit cultural association based in Toffia, Italy with the aims of diffusing contemporary art and preserving local cultural heritage, especially amongst the younger generations.
-This is achieved through international artistic exchanges and promotion activities that enable the inclusion of the territory in which the association operates into a broader cultural horizon.
+33 Officina Creativa (33OC) is a nonprofit association based in Toffia, Italy with the aims of diffusing contemporary art and preserving the local cultural heritage.
+This is achieved through international artistic exchanges and cultural events that enable the inclusion of the territory in which the association operates into a broader cultural horizon.

-33OC is a cultural collective which hosts an international Artist Residency program and produces theater and music performances, film programs, workshops, classes and other cultural events.
+33OC hosts a 10-year old international Artist Residency program and produces theater and music performances, workshops, and other cultural events.
 It aims to operate as a regenerative social and cultural meeting place while becoming a discussion platform for artistic production.

 Our goal is to preserve the diversity of nature and culture of Sabina region and to prevent the museification of Toffia – a small and quiet medieval hilltop village 60KM NE from Rome – by offering a shared place of cultural and social exploration for national and international artists, the local community and people from various cultural fields.

 Through the Artist Residency program, 33OC wants to engage international artists in a discussion on the possible relationships between art, society, and territory.
 The program was developed to become a creative space seeded in the local cultural landscape of Toffia, where international artists can share, in one place, their unique experiences and sensibilities.